Fibrations by Lagrangian tori for maximal Calabi-Yau degenerations and beyond

 For any maximal face $\Delta_I$ of $\Delta_{\cS}$, close to the interior of $A_{I,\theta}^\circ\subseteq \d A$ the form $\omega_{0}^{\epsilon}$ is non-degenerate, see Proposition \ref{prop:omega}\ref{item:symplectic_zero}, and as can be seen from the definition \eqref{eq:omega_flat} of $\omega^{\flat}$, the induced metric $\omega_{0}^{\epsilon}$ resembles asymptotically the semi-flat one described in \cite{SYZ}, cf.\ \cite[p.\ 4]{Li_survey}.
 This is the reason for asymptotic Ricci-flatness claimed in Theorem~\ref{theo:CY_af}\ref{item:assflat}.
 We prove it in Proposition \ref{prop:MA_weak}.

 Moreover, tori arising in the product structure~\ref{item:intromaximal} become Lagrangian with respect to $\omega_q^\epsilon$ for any $q\in [0,1]$, see Proposition \ref{prop:Lagranian-at-radius-zero}.
-Thus they can be pulled to positive radius by the symplectic connection of $\omega_q^\epsilon$, which results in Lagrangian torus fibration claimed in Theorem \ref{theo:CY}\ref{item:CY_Lagrangian}, see Proposition \ref{prop:Lagranian-at-positive-radius}.
-In the maximal Calabi--Yau degeneration case, as $q$ approaches $0$ faster than the radius (see Figure \ref{fig:special_path}) we prove in Proposition \ref{prop:special} that the Lagrangian tori become asymptotically special, as claimed in Theorem~\ref{theo:CY_af}\ref{item:CY_asymptotic specialty}.
+Pulling them to positive radius by the symplectic connection of $\omega_q^\epsilon$ yields a Lagrangian torus fibration as in Theorem \ref{theo:CY}\ref{item:CY_Lagrangian}, see Proposition~\ref{prop:Lagranian-at-positive-radius}.
+In the maximal Calabi--Yau degeneration case, as $q$ approaches $0$ faster than the radius (see Figure \ref{fig:special_path}) we prove in Proposition~\ref{prop:special} that the Lagrangian tori become asymptotically special, as claimed in Theorem~\ref{theo:CY_af}\ref{item:CY_asymptotic specialty}.
 As a consequence, they have trivial Maslov class, as claimed in Theorem \ref{theo:CY_af}\ref{item:CY_Maslov}.